 It’s a cool exercise to see industry professionals from all over the world submitting votes for games they think should win awards across 13 categories.

 You need to register in order to participate in the Game Developer’s Convention.
-The registration form for 2016 looked like this.
-The form for 2017 will most likely look very similar.
+You can register here.

 It can be a little pricey, especially if you’re on a student budget, but it’s definitely worth your time to get there at least once.
 This is pretty much the game developer’s conference.